Duan-JM/awesome-papers-fewshot/README.md

 > Title: [ICML 2019] TapNet: Neural Network Augmented with Task-Adaptive Projection for Few-Shot Learning
 >
 > Recommend: First paper point out how to measure the backbone is bad or good for the current task(episode).

+### ChangeLog
+- 2020-06-26 `REAMIN_SORTED_PAPAERS.md` no longer collected all papers from arxiv, only interesting and effectiveness ones will be collected here

 ## Main Contributors
 - [Duan-JM](https://github.com/Duan-JM) (Founder) (Image Classification)